mvellandi/journal-old/_posts/2011-05-25-how-to-market-to-people-not-like-you-kelly-mcdonald.md

 ---
-title: How to Market to People Not Like You, by Kelly McDonald
+title: "How to Market to People Not Like You, by Kelly McDonald"
+layout: post
 date: 2011-05-25T19:00:08+00:00
 author: Mario Vellandi
-layout: post
 categories:
   - marketing
 tags: